unvt/design-2021-05/README.md

 is a project in tandem with UNVT.

-The purpose of the project is to demonstrate the value of vector tiles, and to continuously improve UNVT, by creating vector tiles from open geospatial data which are not yet in vector tiles.
+The purpose of the project is to demonstrate the value of VT, and to continuously improve UNVT, by creating VT from open geospatial data which are not yet in VT.